ionic-team/capacitor-barcode-scanner/plugin/README.md

 Interface defining the contract for a plugin capable of scanning barcodes.
 Requires implementation of the scanBarcode method, which initiates a barcode scan with given options.

+For apps that target Android 16 or above running on tablets, the scanOrientation parameter has no effect.

 ### scanBarcode(...)

 ```typescript